iotame/docs/api/hooks.md

 Good: `device.update.bluetooth.eq3`
 Bad: `device.update`

-With this, an extension can listen to either all device updates `device.update.*`, all bluetooth updates `device.update.bluetooth` or specifically `eq3` updates with the full event identifier.
+With this, an extension can listen to either all device updates `device.update.*`, all bluetooth updates `device.update.bluetooth.*` or specifically `eq3` updates with the full event identifier.

 ### Dispatching events
 All extensions have a `dispatch` function, which they can use to dispatch events on their own.
 This function returns a promise, so we recommend using ES6's `async` & `await` syntax.